jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How did we spread around the world, and how did we develop tools?
 We plated and spread tool-species inside ecosystems of course.
 And that required, and still requires, three modes of understanding; nature, mythologies, stories, and science.

-- a virus will never know where it is. a bug might. a mammal even better. and so on. the more sensory inputs a being has, the more awareness it needs to stay on mission. same for tools....hence we science is needed when weiling powerful/sensory tools, but needs specificity for a simple knife cutting a apple for consumption....

-- That means each person has a legacy of genetics that evolved in a time period before civilization.
-Some paleo-anthropologists describe it as humans are not evolved for modern life.

-- Therefore we need to make modern life more natural by replacing artificial with natural selection.
-The first step is realizing we are genetic creatures using tools to play a modified version of the Game of Life.

 - Mitochondrial Eve, in other words, she is defined as the most recent woman from whom all living humans descend in an unbroken line purely through their mothers and through the mothers of those mothers, back until all lines converge on one woman.